deephaven-examples/deephaven-debezium-demo/README.md

 ## Note

 The code in this repository is built for Deephaven Community Core v0.11.0.
-No guarantee of forwards or backwards compatibility is given.
+No guarantee of forward or backward compatibility is given.